 Members persons admitted as Members of DOGS TRUST in accordance with clause 2 of this Constitution.

-Officers the Chairman, Vice Chairman, Chief Executive Officer, Honorary Treasurer, President and up to six Vice Presidents, as appointed in accordance with this Constitution.
+Officers the Chairman, Vice Chairman, Chief Executive Officer, Honorary Treasurer, Chairman of the Canine Welfare Grants Committee, President and up to six Vice Presidents, as appointed in accordance with this Constitution.

 Patron such person or persons as may be appointed as patrons of DOGS TRUST in accordance with clause 7 of this Constitution.

 Taxable Trading any trading activity which will render DOGS TRUST liable to corporation tax.